BingoBois/FinalReport/README.md

 *   The team opted to integrate Kubernetes from the beginning of the project, saving the team time when the project down the line required us to integrate some form of scalability to the system.
-*   Kubernetes helped the team develop a stabile and as crash-proof system (as possible).
+*   Kubernetes helped the team develop a stable and as crash-proof system (as possible).
 *   While it saved the team time further down the development line, it took quite some time to get a grip of it and a lot of trial and error, but the time was well spent.
 *   Because of the attempt to integrate Kubernetes so early in development, had the team not being able to accomplish it, the team would have had time to choose a different approach.